SnapXL/SnapX/README.md

 Screenshot from [FluentSearch](https://github.com/adirh3/Fluent-Search): ![screenshot of the FluentSearch application that looks like a modern native Windows application](.github/image.png)

 ## Development Dependencies

-Instructions for other projects within the SnapX solution are not provided yet.

 - `git`
 - `dotnet-sdk-9.0`